HypothesisWorks/hypothesis/docs/stateful.rst

   AssertionError

-So it adds two elements, then deletes one, and throws an assertion when it finds out that only deleted one of the elements.
+So it adds two elements, then deletes one, and throws an assertion when it finds out that this only deleted one of the copies of the element.